LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

    double: command line; ls

-Files in the current working directory can to referred to by their simple names, eg, *myfile.txt*.
+Files in the current working directory can to referred to by their simple names, e.g., *myfile.txt*.
 You can list all the files in the directory with the simple command ``dir`` (short for directory) in Windows or ``ls`` (short for list) on a Mac.

 You will see below that you can change the current